Healthy Matcha Honey Swirl Freezer Fudge

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-Disclosure: This recipe has been developed through a paid partnership with Hawaiian Host.
+Disclosure: Matcha Nude is a long-term partner.
+I receive free product from Matcha Nude and take a small commission on sales using the discount code.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-This delightfully green freezer fudge is loaded with fresh spring flavor from matcha green tea, honey, and vanilla.
-Plus it's a good-for-the-body treat that you can feel great about enjoying!
+This delightfully green "freezer fudge" is loaded with fresh spring flavor from matcha green tea, honey, and vanilla.
+It's a good-for-the-body treat that you can feel great about enjoying.

 Author: